Earth Notes: Octopus Heat-pump Journey

 Being that we will not be installing the Thermino, I honestly cannot confirm if it will fit within the 100cm x 66cm footprint available

 This one requires the equivalent of some careful sketching on graph paper to resolve enough to de-risk the install.
-I use LaTeX picture, files here.
+I use LaTeX picture, files in a "2D sketch" working directory.
 I may move on to OpenSCAD for 3D.

 (This is not the sort of effort that non-technical and non-determined users should have to make, and fitting into tight spaces co-existing with other uses is going to be a recurring issue with UK domestic retrofits.)